 The Greek islands are mostly summer holiday destinations, visited for their wonderful beaches and genuine hospitality.
-In winter, however, many islands seem deserted, as the majority of the tourist businesses close down from late October until early May and most hotels, taverns and souvenir shops are not available.
+In winter, however, many islands seem deserted, as the majority of the tourist businesses close down from late October until early May, and most hotels, taverns, and souvenir shops are not available.
 Ferry transportation is still possible to all Greek islands, but it is more challenging than in summer due to the occasional bad weather and less schedules by the ferry companies.

 Greek ferries in winter: less schedules

-Greek ferries to islands of medium popularity, such as Sifnos, Milos, Patmos or Leros, usually operate three times per week during winter.
+Greek ferries to islands of medium popularity, such as Sifnos, Milos, Patmos, or Leros, usually operate three times per week during winter.
 Even smaller islands, like Sikinos and Tilos, have ferries once or twice per week.

 Less inter island routes

-Greek ferries in winter serve basic itineraries, therefore direct connection between islands can be difficult.
+Greek ferries in winter serve basic itineraries, therefore the direct connection between islands can be difficult.
 For example, in winter there is no direct ferry between Santorini and Mykonos, although in summer this is the most popular ferry connection.

 Greek ferries in winter often face the obstacle of bad weather.
-In fact, some ferry schedules get cancelled due to strong winds or heavy rain.
+In fact, some ferry schedules get canceled due to strong winds or heavy rain.
 Though temperatures may be mild, usually around 10oC on average, the Aegean and especially the Cyclades islands get heavily affected by strong northern winds, sometimes resulting to ferry cancellations.

 Only large wind-resistant ferries, such as the ferries of Blue Star or Hellenic Seaways, are able to travel the Aegean in strong wind conditions, at least during winds of 7-8 on the Beaufort scale.
 In the Ionian Sea, however, ferry schedules are more reliable, as the wind is not so strong.